 Their love for one another transcends the frailty of life.

 When I saw these three friends at the park, what can I say?
 It struck me.
 Like sometimes out of nowhere, you’re just walking along minding your own, and BAAMMM…get knocked over the head with something.
 It was like that.

 These women today – they had each other.
 No matter the pain.
 They were ok admitting they needed something.
 And in one another were able to (maybe even temporarily) fill that need.

 It struck me with gratitude.

-That little glimpse today caused me to pause in my busy tracks and think about all the times I’ve needed my friends or they’ve needed me.
+That glimpse today caused me to think about all the times I’ve needed my friends or they’ve needed me.
 And how by being human and open and sharing our weaknesses with one another we were able to avoid traps of jealousy and incited competition and be nothing but a soft place to land and a warm safe-house for one another – no matter what.

-All while loading my toddler into the car, my nose burned a little bit and tears dropped and I felt this deep love and thankfulness for the women in my life and what they mean to me – what we mean to each other.
+All while loading my toddler into the car, my nose burned and tears dropped and I felt deep love and thankfulness for the women in my life and what they mean to me – what we mean to each other.